-- feeling or being sick - As with all medications, tell healthcare staff if you've ever had a serious allergic reaction (anaphylaxis) before you start any medicine or vaccination. - Special arrangements may need to be arranged if you've ever had a serious allergic reaction to: - some medicines, household products or cosmetics (Pfizer vaccine) - a previous vaccine (All Covid vaccines) - a previous dose of the same COVID-19 vaccine - If you are pregnant you should discuss with your midwife as although the evidence so far is that the vaccine is safe for pregnant women there is a need for more research.
+- feeling or being sick - As with all medications, tell healthcare staff if you've ever had a serious allergic reaction (anaphylaxis) before you start any medicine or vaccination. - Special arrangements may need to be arranged if you've ever had a serious allergic reaction to: - some medicines, household products or cosmetics (Pfizer vaccine) - a previous vaccine (All Covid vaccines) - a previous dose of the same COVID-19 vaccine - The vaccines are now approved as safe for use in pregnancy, although it is sensible to discuss with your midwife when is best to have it, ideally in the middle trimester.